Possible Bearish Inside Day Candle Pattern Detected for American Interna (NYSE:AIG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for American Interna (NYSE:AIG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in American Interna (NYSE:AIG) based on the price action in the company's shares.
-Today's price range of $26.87 and $27.43 is within yesterday's high and low of the day.
+Yesterday's price range of $26.71 and $27.44 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of American Interna may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+In the past 52 weeks, shares of American Interna have traded between a low of $16.07 and a high of $58.66 and closed yesterday at $27.55, which is 71% above that low price.
+In the last five trading sessions, the 50-day moving average (MA) has fallen 3.7% while the 200-day MA has slid 1%.

 American International Group, Inc. is an international insurance organization serving commercial, institutional and individual customers.
 AIG provides property-casualty insurance, life insurance, and retirement services.